intel/llvm/CONTRIBUTING.md

 Project maintainers merge pull requests using one of the following options:
 - [Rebase and merge] The preferable choice for PRs containing a single commit
 - [Squash and merge] Used when there are multiple commits in the PR
-  - Squashing is done make sure that the project is buildable on any commit
+  - Squashing is done to make sure that the project is buildable on any commit
 - [Create a merge commit] Used for LLVM pull-down PRs to preserve hashes of the commits pulled from the LLVM community repository